Luckychong/coffee/README.md

 1. Open the github link

+2. Download the files from github and open it from there

-2. Once the webpage fully loads, explore and navigate between the "Hot Coffee" and "Iced Coffee" sections by clicking the links!
+3. Once the webpage fully loads, explore and navigate between the "Hot Coffee" and "Iced Coffee" sections by clicking the links!

 ### API Endpoints